” GSM Calculation” the best 2 ways to find.

 Calculate the GSM:

-The area of the sample is known since it was cut using the GSM cutter and is typically specified on the cutter itself (e.g., 100 cm^2 or 0.01 m^2).
+The area of the sample is known as it was cut using the GSM cutter and usually marked on the cutter (for example, 100cm^2 or 0.01 m^2)

 Record the GSM Value: